Home > Europe > Ireland > Dublin Layover Guide: What to Do on an Overnight or Long Stopover

 The Linesman

-After completing the river loop, I continued my walk towards the historic Trinity College.
-Entering through the historic entrance next to the Edmund Burke Statue, I was disappointed to find the Campanile under construction.
+After completing my river loop, I continued toward Trinity College Dublin.
+Entering through the historic gate near the Edmund Burke statue, I was disappointed to find the Campanile under construction.

 Historic Entrance to Trinity College